mockra/mockra.github.com/_posts/2014-09-15-ember-validations.md

 [ember-validations](https://github.com/dockyard/ember-validations) provides a
 great solution to adding validation to your forms.

+Once you've selected the build you want to use, you'll also need to import the library.
+You can do so by adding the following line to your `Brocfile.js`.
+This line might change depending on the location of your ember-validations folder.

+`app.import('vendor/ember-validations/index.js');`

 Here's an example of validation handling for a Sign Up form.

 ##Controller##